microsoft/pai/src/rest-server/config/rest-server.md

 - `server-port: 9186` The port REST server service will listen
 - `jwt-secret: pai-secret` The secret key of JSON web token
 - `jwt-expire-time` The expire time for a signed jwt token.
-- `github-owner: Microsoft` The marketplace repo owner in GitHub
-- `github-repository: pai` The marketplace repo name
-- `github-path: marketplace` The marketplace path in the repo
 - `debugging-reservation-seconds: 604800` The seconds to reserved a job container to debug.

 ## Generated Configuration <a name="G_Config"></a>